Efficient Solutions for Mitigating Initialization Bias in Unsupervised Self-Adaptive Auditory Attention Decoding: Experiments

 \subsection{Dataset and Hyperparameters}

-We evaluate all methods on a public dataset from \cite{biesmans2016auditory} used in \cite{Geirnaert2021Unsupervised,Heintz2023Unbiased}.
-It contains 72-min EEG recordings from 16 normal-hearing subjects attending to one of two competing speakers at $\pm 90^\circ$ azimuth, with corresponding audio data.
+We evaluate\footnote{For conciseness, we report results for a single dataset.
+Similar results for an additional dataset are available in the repository linked in the abstract.} all methods on a public dataset from \cite{biesmans2016auditory} used in \cite{Geirnaert2021Unsupervised,Heintz2023Unbiased}.
+It contains 72-min 64-channel EEG recordings (all channels used) from 16 normal-hearing subjects attending to one of two competing speakers at $\pm 90^\circ$ azimuth, with corresponding audio data.
 Following \cite{Geirnaert2021Unsupervised}, audio signals are processed using a gammatone filterbank, envelopes are extracted via power-law operation (exponent 0.6) and summed across subbands.
-Both EEG and speech envelopes are filtered to 1-9 Hz, downsampled to 20 Hz, and cut into 60-s segments.
+Both EEG and speech envelopes are filtered to 1-9 Hz \cite{golumbic2013mechanisms}, downsampled to 20 Hz, and cut into 60-s segments.

 This paper works with CCA-based models, and thus the hyperparameters are slightly different from \cite{Geirnaert2021Unsupervised}.
 The number of components $Q$ is set to 2.
 For EEG signals, we create time-lagged copies at 0-150 ms (capturing current and future information) and stack them along the channel dimension.
 For audio envelopes, we create time-lagged copies at -250-0 ms (capturing past and current information) and stack them along the feature dimension.